gvwilson/sensibleadventures/cloudherd/reboot.md

   - Indy gets up to introduce Dorbu: we discover that Noxy is the mayor's daughter
   - Noxy is distracted by the tiger, and barely notices the boy beside him with half-healed scars on his cheek
   - Dorbu explains that his troop was ambushed
+    - His men are rangers
+    - Part of the team representing the rebellion in Chaghan
+    - Carrying news back to Gandan through the pass
+    - Avalanche: the unit they were going to meet had been swept off the road
+    - Dorbu's rangers had force-marched to Stale to get help (on top of the trek through the pass)
+    - His soldiers don't have battle wounds, but are clearly the worse for wear
   - Grappa Gas (royalist) interrupts to ask how soon they'll be going
   - Aft counter-interrupts (make it clear he's on the rebel side)
   - Indy squashes them both (make her control of the village obvious)